 I’ve enjoyed all of her cookbooks, but am particularly fond of her latest, Near & Far: Recipes Inspired by Home and Travel.
 In it she highlights one of my favorite parts about travel, the taste expansion and inspiration that I invariably return home with.
 Making a dish that I’ve learned in some far away place can transport me back there like nothing else.
 But I also love her nod to ‘near,’ because I find ample ways to be expanded and inspired in my daily life, by familiar people and places.

-I’ve made several recipes out of her new book, and this is one of my favorites (not just because it’s from Italy, which as you know, is near and dear to my heart.)
+I’ve made several recipes out of her new book (Including her salad with Fregola Sarda pasta), and this is one of my favorites (not just because it’s from Italy, which as you know, is near and dear to my heart.)
 Like many of Heidi’s recipes, the ingredients in this farro salad caught me by surprise in that how-have-I-never-thought-of-this-before kind of way.
 Really, why not combine buttery green olives with crunchy nuts and sweet, chewy raisins?
 This salad is a savory, salty, sweet, tangy combination that will have you nodding your head in satisfaction with every bite .

 I’ve tweaked the recipe just a bit, using hazelnuts instead of walnuts, fewer onions, more Pecorino and a scatter of Italian parsley.

 Farro Salad with Green Olives, Hazelnuts and Raisins

 - 1 1/4 cups whole farro

 - large pinch fine-grain sea salt

 - 1 tablespoon honey